 - Are U.S. citizens permitted to enter?
 Yes.

-Entry to the Philippines: Although travel to the Philippines is now permitted, U.S. citizens should know and comply with arrival and departure requirements as promulgated by the Philippine government, which generally include the following as a minimum:
+Entry to the Philippines: Although travel to the Philippines is now permitted, U.S. citizens should know and comply with IATF Resolution No. 2, which generally include the following as a minimum:

 - Passport valid for at least six (6) months at the time of entry.

 When making travel plans, check destination-specific travel requirements to avoid unnecessary delays.

 The Philippine government requires all arriving passengers (including children) to register individually on the eTravel platform and show proof of eTravel registration upon flight check-in/boarding and arrival to the Philippines.
-You can register up to three days in advance of your departure for the Philippines through the BOQ’s One Health Pass webpage.
-Remember to save a copy of the transaction number and QR code, which will be required by Philippine immigration authorities.
+You can register up to three days in advance of your departure for the Philippines through the BOQ’s eTravel webpage.
+Following registration, travelers should save a copy of the QR code, which will be required by Philippine immigration authorities.